 Some people get confused between tarmac and asphalt.
 These are two different yet both commonly used road surfacing materials.
 To the ordinary eye, the difference can be hard to identify.
 Tarmac (also called Tarmacadam) and asphalt are both waterproof, sturdy surfaces often used in driveways.

 However, tarmac is used more commonly in high traffic areas and on commercial projects, while asphalt is more often used in residential driveways as it is slightly smoother and most people prefer the look of it.

 How do you install a tarmac or asphalt driveway?

 The most common issues you see with improperly installed tarmac and asphalt driveways are pooling and sinking.
 This happens when shortcuts are taken during the preparation stages.

-A trusted and highly rated company like Irish Paving will ensure that the proper steps are taken to avoid any problems and leave you with a tarmac or asphalt driveway that will stand the test of time.
+A trusted and highly rated company like Irish Paving of Dublin will ensure that the proper steps are taken to avoid any problems and leave you with a tarmac or asphalt driveway that will stand the test of time.
 Here’s how we do it:

 - To begin, the necessary depth is achieved by digging out the ground.
 804 hardcore is then laid down and compacted heavily.
 This will ensure a solid surface to lay the tarmac or asphalt onto.

 - To ensure the highest quality finish, we only use Tarmac from our trusted source, Roadstone, who have an excellent reputation.

 - Sometimes, we will be asked to install some paving to enhance the plain appearance of tarmac.
 This is commonly added around the edges.
 We can also create any shapes including squares, circles and diamonds to make your driveway really stand out.
 Any material can be used for this including cobblelock and slabs or setts of granite, limestone, sandstone and quartz.